 - Use as a cooling, refreshing bath splash; can be used either at room temperature or chilled.
 Decant green tea solution into spray bottle and spritz on as needed.

 - Perk up tired feet by splashing them with green tea solution.

 - To freshen up tired eyes, soak cotton pads in cold green tea solution, squeeze out excess, and lay them gently on your eyelids.
 Let the pad rest on your lids for about ten minutes.
 Repeat if necessary.
 This helps to reduce puffiness, red eyes, and eyes fatigued from reading, computer work or other close work.

 - Use as a daily facial tonic.
-Splash on the face — do not rinse.
+Splash or spritz on the face — do not rinse.
 Pat dry.